 Enjoy the interview! ♡

-TH: Hello Dr. Rice!
+WW: Hello Dr. Rice!
 Can you tell us more about yourself?

 Gareth: I was born in Belfast, Northern Ireland.
 I have a PhD in Urban Geography.
 I currently work as a university lecturer who teaches right across the social sciences.